 Jet lag is an unpleasant feeling of generally having lost your rhythm, and feeling tired or confused.
 It comes on when a traveler crosses several time zones, especially from west to east.
 It is more frequent in people over 60 years, and with very long flights.
-Its symptoms vary, but are due to the disruption of the body’s natural patterns of activity.
+Its symptoms vary but are due to the disruption of the body’s natural patterns of activity.

 Biological or Circadian rhythms are 24-hour patterns of bodily activity.
 They regulate vital functions, including digestion, sleep, memory, heart rate and blood pressure.
 These depend upon the settings of the biological clock, which is located in the suprachiasmatic nucleus of the hypothalamus, deep in the brain.

-This part of the brain is also the part which receives light signals from the retina, in the eyes.
+This part of the brain is also the part that receives light signals from the retina, in the eyes.
 Thus it regulates the diurnal variation in the secretion of melatonin and other brain chemicals.
 These in turn set the rhythm for the daily patterns of nerve stimulation and endocrine secretion, which finally control all the other body processes.

 Symptoms of jet lag